tanakatsu/keras-log-to-graph/Readme.md

 For Mac OSX, you can read data from clipboard.

-1. Copy log text into clibpard.
+1. Copy log text into clipboard.

 	Sample log text: